AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Experiments

-\textbf{Visualization of Learned Attention Masks.} Results of both horse $\leftrightarrow$ zebra and apple $\leftrightarrow$ orange translation are shown in Fig.~\ref{fig:h2z_attention} and \ref{fig:o2a_attention}, respectively.
+\textbf{Visualization of Learned Attention Masks.} The results of both horse $\leftrightarrow$ zebra and apple $\leftrightarrow$ orange translations are shown in Fig.~\ref{fig:h2z_attention} and \ref{fig:o2a_attention}, respectively.
 We see that our AttentionGAN is able to learn relevant image regions and ignore the background and other irrelevant objects.
 Moreover, we also compare with the most recently method, SAT~\cite{yang2019show}, on the learned attention masks.
 Results are shown in Fig.~\ref{fig:attention_comparsion}.
-We observe that the attention masks learned by our method are much accurate than those generated by SAT, especially in the boundary of attended objects.
-Thus our method generates more photo-realistic object boundary than SAT in the translated images, as indicated in the red boxes in Fig.~\ref{fig:attention_comparsion}.
+We observe that the attention masks learned by our method are much more accurate than those generated by SAT, especially in the boundary of attended objects.
+Thus our method generates a more photo-realistic object boundary than SAT in the translated images, as indicated in the red boxes in Fig.~\ref{fig:attention_comparsion}.

-Results of map $\leftrightarrow$ aerial photo translation are shown in Fig.~\ref{fig:l2m_attention}.
-Note that although images of the source and target domains differ greatly on the appearance, the images of both domains are structurally identical.
+The results of map $\leftrightarrow$ aerial photo translation are shown in Fig.~\ref{fig:l2m_attention}.
+Note that although images of the source and target domains differ greatly in the appearance, the images of both domains are structurally identical.
 Thus the learned attention masks highlight the shared layout and structure of both source and target domains.
-Thus we can conclude that the proposed AttentionGAN can handle both images requiring large shape changes and images requiring holistic changes.
+Thus, we can conclude that AttentionGAN can handle both images requiring large shape changes and images requiring holistic changes.